LinuxLearnorg/bingwallpaper/README.md

 	./Bingwall-gnome2.sh

 ### KDE Desktop
-just clone  the repo and make the scripts executable
+for kde desktop wallpaper changer we are gonna use a python3 scripts named "ksetwallpaper.py"  just download and put it inside your bin directory in your home folder clone  the repo and make the scripts executable

 	chmod +x Bingwall-kde*